cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-migration.md

 Follow this guide if:

 - You're **not** migrating from Server/DC to Cloud; and
-- You've set up a new Jira Cloud environment and want to switch the instance connected with the Cobalt platform.
+- You've set up a new Jira Cloud environment and want to switch the instance connected with Cobalt.

 You can reconfigure the integration in two ways: